prashantkrv/marlownavproject/Readme.md

 1. cd into the marlownavproject folder
 2. sbt run

-The application starts at localhost:9000
+>The application starts at localhost:9000

-Check the conf/routes file for all the REST API endpoints available with examples(explained below as well)-
+Check the conf/routes file for all the REST API endpoints available (explained below as well with examples)-

 ### Tha application has two Controllers -